 Go into the conversation with very positive energy and attitude.
 Humor, smiles, laughter, and a good attitude can help guide the conversation in a way that keeps everyone engaged and happy.
 Using facial expressions, affectionate touch, and a happy tone of voice can help convey your message that otherwise might be missed if you were to speak and act very monotonously.

 For someone with dementia to really pay attention to the conversation, you may need to eliminate any surrounding distractions.
 Turn off the TV, radio, or shut the door to keep out any outside noise.
 Make eye contact and use non-verbal cues like sitting down if they are sitting, standing if they are standing, basically getting to that one-on-one level so they can easily pay attention to you and only you.
 This is very important when trying to help them complete a task like getting dressed, take some medication, or eat their food.
 If they lose focus, it can be difficult to get back on track.

 Any questions you ask should be easy to understand and answer.
 Instead of saying, “Hi Richard, We were wondering if you might want to take a walk before going to eat your lunch this afternoon?” try “Richard, can we go for a walk?” or “Richard, it’s time to eat.”
 Always address them with their name and allow them a moment to process and react or answer the question.
 You don’t want to overwhelm them with long-winded questions or by asking too many at once.

 A great way to continue to promote independence and self-autonomy even as dementia progresses is to offer simple choices.
 For example, “Julio, would you prefer to wear your green shirt or blue shirt today?”
-When you give simple choices, you offer a supportive environment that still allows your loved ones with dementia some control over their life.
+When you give simple choices, you offer a supportive environment that allows your loved ones with dementia to still have some control over their life.

 Reassurance is Key